|Policy Research Institute|

 |1.
 Areas of Research|

-The PRI Visiting Scholar Program accepts researchers or government officials of any nationality, who conduct rigorous research in the field of Japanese economic/fiscal policies, international finance, regional economic cooperation, or development-related studies (preferably focused on Asia for the latter two).
+The PRI Visiting Scholar Program accepts researchers or government officials of any nationality, who conduct rigorous research in the field of policy studies in Japanese economy and its fiscal policies, international finance, international trade, regional economic cooperation, or development issues (preferably focused on Asia for the latter two).

 (1) be a government official; or hold a Ph.D. or an equivalent degree in a relevant field with a record of research activities for more than 5 years, in principle,

-(ii) recommendation letter(s) written by distinguished government official(s) or scholar(s) , including at least one recommendation letter which proves that the applicant has sufficient English and/or Japanese ability for research ( Please refer to the application form for detail.),
+(ii) recommendation letter(s) written by government official(s) or scholar(s), including at least one recommendation letter which proves that the applicant has sufficient English and/or Japanese ability to make sure the smooth implementation of the research (Please see the application form in the details),

 3 to 4 months in principle, based on the agreement between the respective visiting scholar and the PRI.